 States of Matter

 Recent advances in science allow us to classify states of matter more meticulously.
 To demonstrate how far we’ve come, there are 22 known states of the matter today, and more are expected to be discovered in the years to come.
-However, in this learning material, we will focus on the four most basic states of matter (yes, four, not three!) and what separates them from one another.
+However, in this learning material, we will focus on the four most basic states of matter (yes, four, not three!) and what separates them.
 The figure below gives you a headstart!

 Let’s start with solids.
 During our elementary days, we were taught that solids have their shape and do not occupy the shape of their container.
 That’s because solids are made up of molecules (or atoms) arranged in a regular, repeating manner.
 Furthermore, the molecules or atoms are fixed in their position, which confers shapes to solids.

 Liquid and gases, on the other hand, have molecules (or atoms) that can move freely, although liquid molecules are more compact and hence, have more restricted movement.
 One major consequence of this property is the lack of shapes of liquids and gases, therefore they are dubbed as the states of matter that copy the shape of their container.

 Now, you are probably least familiar with the 4th state of matter which is plasma.
 In my elementary and high school days, plasma was not being taught as a state of matter (Can you guess my age now?).
 To put it simply, plasma is just like gas; however, the difference is that gases are made up of neutral molecules or atoms, while plasma is made up of charged molecules or atoms.
 In other words, you can say that plasma is a charged gas!

 For plasma to occur though, extremely harsh conditions are required.
 As a result, we can only observe plasma on the surface of very hot objects, such as the stars.